 Michael Werz

-Michael Werz is a Senior Adviser for North America and Multilateral Affairs to the Munich Security Conference and a Senior Fellow at the Council on Foreign Relations in Washington.
-His work focuses on the nexus of food security, climate change, and migration, and emerging countries, especially Turkey, Mexico, and China.
-He is a non-resident fellow at the Center on Contemporary China and the World at Hong Kong University, a founding member of the WP Intelligence Council on Global Security and the Co-director of Nexus25.
+Michael Werz is a Senior Fellow at the Council on Foreign Relations in Washington where his work focuses on the nexus of food security, climate change, and migration, and emerging countries.
+He is a member of the steering committee at the Center on Contemporary China and the World at Hong Kong University, a founding member of the WP Intelligence Council on Global Security and the Co-director of Nexus25.

 Previously, he was a Senior Fellow at the Center for American Progress and a Senior Transatlantic Fellow at the German Marshall Fund working on transatlantic foreign policy and the European Union.
 He has held appointments as a public policy scholar at the Woodrow Wilson Center in Washington, D.C., and as a John F. Kennedy Memorial Fellow at Harvard’s Minda de Gunzburg Center for European Studies.